-27. And it came to pass that when he arrived, he blew a shofar in Mount Ephraim, and the children of Israel went down with him from the mountain, and he was in front of them.
+27. And it came to pass that when he arrived, he blew a shofar in the hill-country of Ephraim, and the children of Israel went down with him from the hill-country, and he was in front of them.

 28. And he said to them, “Follow after me!
 For Jehovah has given your enemies, the Moabites, into your hand!”
-And they followed after him and took the fords of the Jordan against Moab, and allowed no one to cross.
+And they went down after him and took the fords of the Jordan against Moab, and they allowed no one to cross.

 29. And they killed of Moab at that time about ten thousand men, all of them stout, and all men of valor.
 And not one escaped.

 30. So, Moab was humbled that day under the hand of Israel.
-And the land had rest eighty years.
+And the land was quiet eighty years.

-31. And after him was Shamgar ben-Anath, and he killed six hundred Philistine men with a oxgoad, and he also delivered Israel.
+¶31.
+And after him was Shamgar ben-Anath, and he killed six hundred Philistine men with a cattle prod, and he also delivered Israel.

 ¶1.
-And when Ehud died, the children of Israel again did what was evil in the eyes of Jehovah.
+Then, when Ehud died, the children of Israel again did what was evil in the eyes of Jehovah.

 2. And so, Jehovah sold them into to hand of Jabin, King of Canaan, who reigned in Hazor.
-And the leader of his army was Sisera, and he lived in Horesheth of the Gentiles.
+And the leader of his army was Sisera, and he lived in Harosheth-hagoiim.

-3. And the children of Israel cried out, for he had nine hundred chariots of iron, and he cruelly oppressed the children of Israel twenty years.
+3. And the children of Israel cried out to Jehovah, for he had nine hundred chariots of iron, and he cruelly oppressed the children of Israel twenty years.

-4. Now, a woman, Deborah the prophetess, the wife of Lapidoth, was judging Israel at that time.
+¶4.
+Now, a woman, Deborah the prophetess, the wife of Lappidoth, was judging Israel at that time.

-5. And Deborah sat under a palm tree between Ramah and Bethel in Mount Ephraim, and the children of Israel went up to her for judgment.
+5. And she used to sit under the Palm of Deborah between Ramah and Bethel in hill-country of Ephraim, and the children of Israel would go up to her for judgment.

 8. And Barak said to her, “If you go with me, then I will go, but if you do not go with me, I will not go.”